iam-mohanty/aws-start-to-end/README.md

 You'll dive into EC2, which provides virtual servers in the cloud.
 You'll learn how to launch EC2 instances, connect to them using SSH, and understand key concepts such as instance types, security groups, and key pairs.

-**Your First AWS Project**: Deploy a simple web application(such as jenkins) on the ec2 instance and access the application from outside AWS.

 ## Day 4: AWS Networking (VPC)